Sign In Hi

 Introduction from the Board of Directors of MandM Direct Limited

 We, MandM Direct Limited, are committed to improving our practices to combat slavery and human trafficking in our business and supply chain.
 In 2023, we commenced a review of our policies and procedures to identify where improvements could be made to support our commitment to ensuring no slavery or human trafficking in our business or supply chain.
 Whilst we continue to work on improving our processes, we believe that tackling modern slavery is a key component of responsible business.
-We have appointed a member of the management team as the strategic lead for ESG.
-Our ESG strategy will be recommended for approval in 2024.
-We have also joined Business in the Community to support us on our journey to becoming a more responsible business.
+We have appointed a member of the management team as the strategic lead for ESG and we appointed a Sustainability Manager in June 2024 to assist us in devising and implementing our sustainability strategy.

 Organisation's structure